It’s difficult for a business to stand out in a competitive market.

 But it’s not impossible.

-Underdog brands lack the resources and the recognition of the leading brand in their market.
+Underdog brands lack the resources and the recognition of the leading brands in their market.
 This is especially true if you’re just starting a new business and nobody knows about your brand.

 But people love to root for the underdog and often support underdog brands.